 Recommended age group: Primary and Secondary

-Equipment: Art materials: colouring pens, pencils, crayons, paints.
+Equipment: Art materials: pencils, pens, crayons, paints.
 Scissors.
+Glue.
+Coloured cardboard paper.

-- Write a message of motivation or support for Team GB and ParalymicsGB.
+- Display a class Olympic and Paralympic torch and add words of support for Team GB and ParalympicsGB.

-Support: Pupils/students can work in pairs or small groups to develop motivational messages.
+Support: Pupils/students could work in pairs or small groups to support each other.